rtpascual/obsidian-notes/1. Projects/Data Analysis with Python Course.md

 NumPy has limited scope.

 Python processing numeric numbers is slow when processing large amounts of data.
+NumPy is very efficient that sits on top of Python.

+Usually don't use NumPy directly, matplotlib and pandas sit on top of NumPy.

+## Numpy Introduction B
+Regular Python stores more memory for a variable of integer type because it stores attributes as well for the variable that may not be necessary.

+In Numpy, you can control the size of the bits used for the integer.

+Numpy is an array processing library.

+Built-in data structures in Python are not optimized for high level computing.